 CLPP is a national program that educates, mentors and inspires new generations of advocates and leaders to build a stronger and more diverse movement for reproductive justice and social change.
-With a 30-year track record of attracting young people to the struggle for abortion rights, CLPP supports new leadership through campus-based education, activism, and hands-on training, advancing a broad and inclusive social justice agenda that emphasizes the interconnectedness of reproductive rights with issues of racial and economic justice, immigrant rights, LGBTQ liberation, disability rights, safety from violence, and climate and environmental justice.
+With an over 30 year track record of attracting young people to the struggle for abortion rights, CLPP supports new leadership through campus-based education, activism, and hands-on training, advancing a broad and inclusive social justice agenda that emphasizes the interconnectedness of reproductive rights with issues of racial and economic justice, immigrant rights, LGBTQ liberation, disability rights, safety from violence, and climate and environmental justice.

 It’s 2012.
 Are We Seriously Talking About Denying Women Birth Control?
 February 13, 2011